 - 38% feel ill-prepared to deal with even a minor emergency (those costing ~$500 or less.)

 And if you're reading this site it means you want to get right with your money and be above average.
 You don't want to live paycheck-to-paycheck or not be able to cover a minor emergency, like spraining your ankle during your kickball league tournament or needing to put a stitch in your puppy's paw.

-It can be very difficult for millennials, who are starting careers and contending with student loans to get to a point where they can have that amount of cash just laying around, but an emergency fund (that you…ahem, don’t touch) is the KEY to breaking the paycheck-to-paycheck cycle.
+It can be very difficult for millennials, who are starting careers and contending with student loans to get to a point where they can have that amount of cash just lying around, but an emergency fund (that you…ahem, don’t touch) is the KEY to breaking the paycheck-to-paycheck cycle.

 Also, my favorite thing about emergency funds is that it’s a financial goal that once you hit your target, it’s done.

-How often can you say that about saving money?
+How often can you say that about your finances?

 How do I save up an emergency fund?

 You’ll need more money and more patience when saving up a true 6-9 month emergency fund.
 It's very hard to save up thousands of dollars in a matter of months or even within one calendar year.

 - Similar to how you approach a rainy day fund, figure out an amount you're comfortable putting into long term savings and then pay yourself first each month.